Rlizaran/Respiratory-Healthcare-Tool/README.md

 * Extremely Random Trees
 * Boosting- AdaBoostRegressor

-## Tuning hyperparamaters for all model
+## Tuning hyperparameters for all model
 * Grid Search CV
 * Randomized Search CV

 ## Trying to improve score by selecting important features
-Using SelectFromModel to fit the Decision Tree model and get the important features only to fit all the model desceribed above.
+Using SelectFromModel to fit the Decision Tree model and get the important features only to fit all the model described above.

 ## Comparing real and predicted value using sample test set